 Furore, nonexistent village

-Today The Golden Scope will go together you on the Amalfi Coast… a wonderful Italian stretch of coast.
-We have already paid tribute with our article:
+Today The Golden Scope will go together you on the Amalfi Coast, a wonderful Italian stretch of coast…

 In ancient times it was part of the Roman Empire and there are still some evidences of that distant period, in the villas on the coast; among which the most important is located in Minori, and probably dates the first century after Christ.